 Section C.1.C states that “[n]o student shall create a condition that unnecessarily endangers the health or safety of other persons.”

-Dalhousie’s Sexual Harassment Policy states in its Preamble:
+Dalhousie’s Sexualized Violence Policy states in its Background & Purpose:

 The University occupies a special place in society as an intellectual community with a responsibility for the discovery and sharing of knowledge.
 This aspiration demands a commitment to an atmosphere of reciprocal respect among all members of the university community.
 Sexual harassment potentially undermines the full and free participation of all members of the community by negatively impacting on an individual’s employment conditions or academic status or performance or by creating an intimidating, hostile or offensive working or academic environment.